-Contractors from Gary Lee and Associates will be wearing identification badges noting they are CEC contractors, and all vehicles (including trucks and ATVs) will have a CEC contractor sign on them.
+Contractors will be wearing identification badges noting they are CEC contractors, and all vehicles (including trucks and ATVs) will have a CEC contractor sign on them.
 In addition, contractors will be wearing CEC logoed hats.

 What will the contractors do?